-Our Senior Executive Incentive Bonus Plan (the "Bonus Plan") applies to certain key executives, including the Named Executive Officers, as selected by the Committee.
-The Bonus Plan provides for bonus payments based upon the attainment of performance targets established by the Committee and related to financial and operational metrics with respect to the Company or any of its subsidiaries (the "Performance Goals"), which would include the achievement of specified financial or operational metrics or objectives.
+Our Senior Executive Incentive Bonus Plan (the "Bonus Plan") applies to certain key executives, including all the Named Executive Officers, except for Scott Roza, as selected by the Compensation Committee.
+The Bonus Plan provides for bonus payments based upon the attainment of performance targets established by the Compensation Committee and related to financial and operational metrics with respect to the Company or any of its subsidiaries (the "Performance Goals"), which would include the achievement of specified financial or operational metrics or objectives.
+For fiscal year 2014, Scott Roza was eligible to participate in an individualized fiscal year 2014 sales commission plan (the "Commission Plan"), as described below.

 Any bonuses paid under the Bonus Plan are based upon objectively determinable bonus formulas that tie such bonuses to one or more performance targets relating to the Performance Goals.
-The bonus formulas are adopted in each performance period by the Committee and communicated to each executive officer.
-No bonuses shall be paid under the Bonus Plan unless and until the Committee makes a determination with respect to the attainment of the performance objectives.
-Notwithstanding the foregoing, we can adjust or pay bonuses under the Bonus Plan based on achievement of individual performance goals or pay bonuses (including, without limitation, discretionary bonuses) to executive officers under the Bonus Plan based upon such other terms and conditions as the Committee may in its discretion determine.
+The bonus formulas are adopted in each performance period by the Compensation Committee and communicated to each executive officer.
+No bonuses shall be paid under the Bonus Plan unless and until the Compensation Committee makes a determination with respect to the attainment of the performance objectives.
+Notwithstanding the foregoing, we can adjust or pay bonuses under the Bonus Plan based on achievement of individual performance goals or pay bonuses (including, without limitation, discretionary bonuses) to executive officers under the Bonus Plan based upon such other terms and conditions as the Compensation Committee may in its discretion determine.

-Each executive officer has a targeted bonus opportunity set for each performance period.
-The Performance Goals will be measured at the end of each performance period after our financial reports have been published or such other appropriate time as the Committee determines.
+Each executive officer participating in the Bonus Plan has a targeted bonus opportunity set for each performance period.
+The Performance Goals will be measured at the end of each performance period after our financial reports have been published or such other appropriate time as the Compensation Committee determines.
 If the Performance Goals are met, payments will be made as soon as practicable following the end of each performance period.
 Subject to the rights contained in any agreement between the executive officer and the Company, an executive officer must be employed by the Company on the bonus payment date in order to be eligible to receive a bonus payment.